 Great for the Environment

 Coir is a 100% natural material.
 Not only that, but it also undergoes minimal processing.
-This means that manufacturers don’t need to add harmful chemicals in it while producing the matting.
+This means that manufacturers don’t need to add harmful chemicals to it while producing the matting.

 Synthetic bedding fibers always have more chemicals that can be bad for delicate plants like microgreens.
 Coconut coir is also a biodegradable material.
 This means that it breaks down naturally without leaving harmful wastes.